ClusterHQ/unofficial-flocker-tools/README.md

-# unofficial-flocker-tools
+# so you want a flocker cluster quickly?

 ## what is here

 This repo makes it easy to install flocker on some nodes and configure the requisite keys.

-See the [official docs](http://doc-dev.clusterhq.com/) for the full long-form installation instructions.
+See the [official docs](http://doc-dev.clusterhq.com/using/installing/index.html) for the full long-form installation instructions.

 Prerequisites: